eugene-goldberg/n8n_workflow_runner/DEPLOYMENT_GUIDE.md

 2. **Callback URL**: Use Docker bridge network address `172.17.0.1:8000`
 3. **JSON Body**: Use expression mode or prepare payload in Code node
 4. **Template Evaluation**: Avoid `{{}}` syntax in JSON body strings
+5. **Switch Node**: For routing, use Expression mode with proper output count

 ### Updating Configuration
 ```python